nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 ### 1. Compensation Structures in Nonprofits

-[Nonprofit leaders](https://philanthropynewsdigest.org/features/career-insights/nonprofit-leadership-essentials-skills-every-leader-needs), including executives and founders, receive compensation for their work despite the organization’s mission-driven nature.
+<a href="https://philanthropynewsdigest.org/features/career-insights/nonprofit-leadership-essentials-skills-every-leader-needs" target="_blank">Nonprofit leaders</a>, including executives and founders, receive compensation for their work despite the organization’s mission-driven nature.

 Unlike for-profit companies, nonprofit compensation focuses on fair pay for services rendered, aligned with responsibilities and outcomes.